Jyoteesh38/Generating-ensembles-for-convective-scale-precipitation-downscaling-using-Gen-AI-R3GAN/README.md

 ```
 Ensure that the system has proper NCCL support, GPU settings, and TF_DISABLE_NVTX_RANGES / TF_CPP_MIN_LOG_LEVEL environment variables configured (as handled in utils.py).

+train_r3gan.py is the main training script for the R3GAN model.
+This script trains a Relativistic GAN model (R3GAN) for convective-scale precipitation downscaling using Horovod-based multi-GPU distributed training.
+It handles data loading, preprocessing, model building, and training loops for the generator and discriminator, with validation and checkpointing.

+models.py defines the architecture of the generator and discriminator networks for the R3GAN model using U-Net blocks, attention layers, and convolutional modules.
+It includes reusable components such as residual blocks, padding layers, and attention modules tailored for image-like spatiotemporal inputs.

+losses.py implements custom loss functions for the GAN model, including relativistic adversarial loss and zero-centered gradient penalties for stability.
+Includes both discriminator and generator loss functions designed to mitigate mode collapse and improve convergence.

+utils.py provides utility functions for Horovod setup, GPU configuration, data shuffling, splitting, and loading in a parallelized training environment.
+Helps ensure consistent data handling and efficient batching across distributed training workers.

+Inference_metrics.py implements evaluation metrics for ensemble precipitation prediction, including normalized rank histograms, ROC curves, and frequency-based power spectral density (PSD) analysis.

+model_predictions.py generates ensemble and deterministic predictions using trained R3GAN and UNET models on ERA5 inputs and BARRA-C2 static fields.
+Includes support for multi-model, multi-seed ensemble generation using Dask for parallel computation, and denormalization of outputs for post-processing.

+loss_curve.py parses training history and visualizes generator and discriminator losses over epochs.
+Helps monitor model convergence and identify optimal training checkpoints.

+Inference_plots.py performs a comprehensive evaluation of model outputs, including statistical distributions, spatial plots, PSD, ROC, CRPS, and Brier scores.
+Generates comparison plots across ERA5, BARRA-C2, UNET, and R3GAN predictions for ensemble and deterministic forecasts.

 ## 🔍 Inference

 Run the script [`scripts/Inference_plots.py`](scripts/Inference_plots.py) to generate **high-resolution precipitation ensemble predictions** using trained R3GAN generator models.